Gran Turismo 7 hits the pits as release date gets pushed back

 The game was set to mark the series’ debut on PS5, having been revealed at last year’s PlayStation event, and was expected to arrive some time between February and June this year after a Canadian advertisement for the game read: “Release scheduled for the first half of 2021."

-In a recent interview with GQ, though, Sony Interactive Entertainment CEO Jim Ryan was asked whether Gran Turismo 7 has been delayed until 2022 due to the Covid-19 pandemic, and a PR representative stepped in.
+In a recent interview with GQ, though, Sony Interactive Entertainment CEO Jim Ryan was asked whether Gran Turismo 7 was still set for a 2021 release, when a PR representative stepped in.
 “GT7 has been impacted by Covid-related production challenges,” the representative said, “and therefore will shift from 2021 to 2022.”

 - Everything we know about Gran Turismo 7